reddit/node-rest-cache/README.md

 It will attempt to match the object (or, each object in the array), and replace the objects in the cache with the supplied data.
 Or, if none was passed in, the cache will be cleared for that data type.

+If no arguments are provided, it will reset the entire data cache.

+You can also use `cache.resetRequests()` to reset the request cache.
+It takes up to three optional arguments as well:

+* Cache key
+* Cache parameters list
+* List of ids

+If only key is used, the entire cache for that key will be reset; if both, then it will reset for that single reset; if key, parameters, and ids are sent, it will update the ids to the passed-in list.

+If no arguments are provided, it will reset the entire request cache.

 ## A Sample